ChaiWithJai/recursion/Vanishing-Man/README.md

 - The `submitGuess` method determines if a guess is valid.
 A guess is valid as long as it is a unique guess and there are remaining guesses.
 - Tip: this is a good location to add guesses (characters) to the lettersGuessed array.
 If a letter was already guessed, the guess is not valid.

-**simulateRopeDude**
+**simulateVanishingMan**

-- The `simulateRopeDude` simulates playing a game of RopeDude.
+- The `simulateVanishingMan` simulates playing a game of VanishingMan.
 - The simulation should simulate the following actions:
-	- create a new RopeDude instance
+  - create a new VanishingMan instance
   - call the `submitGuess` method, passing it a random character
   - call the `computeGameState` method to determine the state of the game
   - return the final status of the game (whether the simulation won or lost)
 - This method is open-ended and there are limited test specs to provide you flexibility.
 - Optional:
-	- create a for loop that simulates multiple games (the for loop calls the simulateRopeDude function)
+  - create a for loop that simulates multiple games (the for loop calls the simulateVanishingMan function)
   - Can you solve the simulation function using recursion?
 Can you leverage concepts such as closure?